 The last equation will give ambiguous results (if you use it) so you must check to determine which of the two possible answers is the correct one.

-The above method does not work out very well with a logarithmic solution, so early in the twentieth century a cosine-haversine formula was used for a solution by logarithms, requiring a table of haversines and log haversines.
+The above method does not work out very well with a logarithmic solution, so early in the nineteenth century a cosine-haversine formula was used for a solution by logarithms, requiring a table of haversines and log haversines.

 Since that time better methods have been found, and so I believe that the cosine-haversine method is obsolete.